Cash Buyer. No Extension Required.

 Yes.
 An unresponsive freeholder is a common complication we encounter.
 It does not prevent a sale to us, though it may affect the price we can offer, since a missing or uncooperative freeholder creates uncertainty around future extension rights.

 A Section 42 notice in progress is a benefit, not a complication.
 The notice is assigned to us on completion, meaning we pick up the lease extension process where you left off.
-This can affect the price we offer positively.
+This can improve our offer.

 Get a Cash Offer for Your Short Lease Flat